 Gene expression is inherently dynamic.
-Conventional differential gene expression analysis (DRE) is difficult to capture transient changes and unstable non-coding RNAs (such as enhancer RNAs) in complex transcriptional regulation due to its technical limitations.
-In this context, RNA sequencing technology provides an important means for studying RNA dynamics by locating transcription start sites and quantifying nascent RNA.
+Conventional differential gene expression (DRE) analysis, due to technical limitations, struggles to capture transient changes in complex transcriptional regulation and unstable non-coding RNAs (such as enhancer RNAs).
+In this context, RNA sequencing provides an important tool for studying RNA dynamics by locating transcription start sites and quantifying nascent RNA.

 However, compared with traditional DGE analysis, the study of nascent RNA faces more challenges, mainly due to its Short half-life and low abundance Characteristics.
-In recent years, a variety of analysis methods specifically for nascent RNA have emerged.
-These technologies reveal the degree of transcriptional activity in the promoter region, especially the residence time of PolⅡ in the proximal end of the promoter under the transcriptional activation state, which is a key link in gene expression regulation.
-In addition, nascent RNA can not only directly affect the transcription process, but its sequence and structural characteristics also regulate dynamic behaviors such as transcription elongation, pause and stagnation, and participate in the binding process of chromatin modifying enzymes and enhancer RNA.
-At present, nascent RNA-seq technologies aimed at distinguishing newly synthesized RNA from other RNAs are mainly divided into three categories: Transcription run-on based methods, PolⅡ immunoprecipitation (IP) based techniques, and metabolic labeling methods.
+In recent years, a variety of analytical methods specifically for nascent RNA have emerged.
+These technologies reveal the degree of transcriptional activity in the promoter region, especially the residence time of PolⅡ in the proximal end of the promoter under the transcriptional activation state, which is a key link in the regulation of gene expression.
+In addition, nascent RNA not only directly affects the transcription process, but its sequence and structural characteristics also regulate dynamic behaviors such as transcription elongation, pause and stagnation, and participate in the binding process of chromatin modifying enzymes and enhancer RNA.
+At present, nascent RNA-seq technologies aimed at distinguishing newly synthesized RNA from other RNA are mainly divided into three categories: Transcriptional run-on-based methods, PolⅡ immunoprecipitation (IP)-based techniques, and metabolic labeling methods.

 1. Run-on method

-Enrichment of nascent RNA from total RNA by incorporation of nucleotide analogs during transcription and used to measure transient transcriptional activity (Figure a).
-Among them, Global run-on sequencing (GRO-seq) and Precision nuclear run-on sequencing (PRO-seq) use 5-bromouridine 5′-triphosphate (BrU) or biotin-labeled nucleotides to incorporate into nascent RNA, thereby locating the location and activity of active RNA polymerases within the transcriptome.
-In the experiment, after the cell nucleus is isolated, the endogenous nucleotides are washed away, and then exogenous labeled nucleotides are added to resume transcription.
-By enriching the nascent transcripts through immunoprecipitation or affinity chromatography, high-resolution detection of transcriptional activity can be achieved.
+Enrichment of nascent RNA from total RNA by incorporation of nucleotide analogs during transcription and measurement of transient transcriptional activity (Figure a).
+Global run-on sequencing (GRO-seq) and precision nuclear run-on sequencing (PRO-seq) utilize 5-bromouridine 5′-triphosphate (BrU) or biotin-labeled nucleotides, respectively, to incorporate into nascent RNA, thereby mapping the location and activity of active RNA polymerases across the transcriptome.
+In the experiments, nuclei are isolated, endogenous nucleotides are washed away, and exogenously labeled nucleotides are then added to resume transcription.
+Enrichment of nascent transcripts through immunoprecipitation or affinity chromatography enables high-resolution detection of transcriptional activity.

-Due to the limitation of the amount of labeled nucleotide incorporation, GRO-seq has a resolution of only 10-50 bp, which affects the precise positioning of the transcription start site (TSS).
-In contrast, PRO-seq achieves single-base resolution positioning by terminating transcription after biotin nucleotide incorporation.
-Although the Run-on method is simple in concept (only RNA molecules incorporating modified nucleotides need to be enriched), the presence of background non-nascent RNA increases the read depth required for sequencing.
+Due to limitations in the amount of labeled nucleotide incorporation, GRO-seq has a resolution of only 10-50 bp, hindering precise localization of the transcription start site (TSS).
+In contrast, PRO-seq achieves single-base resolution by terminating transcription after biotin nucleotide incorporation.
+Although the run-on method is conceptually simple (it only requires enrichment of RNA molecules incorporating modified nucleotides), the presence of background non-nascent RNA increases the read depth required for sequencing.

-The application of these technologies has revealed the widespread existence of divergent or bidirectional transcription in promoter regions and clarified the role of enhancer RNA in gene expression regulation.
-In addition, by combining the specific enrichment of 5′-cap RNA (such as GRO-cap, PRO-cap or START-seq), the sensitivity and specificity of transcription initiation detection are further improved, while reducing the background signal interference caused by post-transcriptional capped RNA.
-These improved methods can also capture RNA that may be processed and removed during transcription, providing a more comprehensive perspective for studying transcription dynamics.
+The application of these technologies has revealed the widespread presence of divergent or bidirectional transcription in promoter regions and clarified the role of enhancer RNA in gene expression regulation.
+Furthermore, by combining specific enrichment of 5′-capped RNA (e.g., GRO-cap, PRO-cap, or START-seq), the sensitivity and specificity of transcription initiation detection have been further improved, while reducing background signal interference from post-transcriptional capped RNA.
+These improved methods can also capture RNAs that may be processed and removed during transcription, providing a more comprehensive perspective on transcriptional dynamics.

-Such as Native Elongating Transcription Sequencing (NET-seq) and its mammalian chromatin-modified version mNET-seq, Studying transcriptional dynamics by antibody-specific capture of Pol II-associated RNA These methods utilize anti-FLAG tag (against FLAG-tagged Pol II) or antibodies against the C-terminal domain of Pol II to enrich nascent RNA from chromatin complexes for mapping transcription start sites.
+Such as Native Elongating Transcription Sequencing (NET-seq) and its mammalian chromatin improved version mNET-seq, Studying transcriptional dynamics through antibody-specific capture of Pol II-associated RNA These methods utilize antibodies against the FLAG tag (directed to FLAG-tagged Pol II) or against the C-terminal domain of Pol II to enrich nascent RNA from chromatin complexes for mapping transcription start sites.

 Although these techniques can directly correlate RNA polymerase activity with nascent RNA, they have the following limitations: